The Swift-Hohenberg equation on conic manifolds: The Swift-Hohenberg equation on manifolds with conical singularities

-In this section we consider the problem \eqref{CH1}-\eqref{CH2} on a manifold $\mathbb{B}$ with warped cones, i.e. with singularities described by \eqref{metric}.
-We show existence, uniqueness and maximal $L^{q}$-regularity of the short time solution in arbitrary high order Mellin-Sobolev spaces.
-We also provide information concerning the asymptotic behavior of the solution close to the conical tip.
-Furthermore, under certain assumption we show that the above solution exists for all times.
-In order to treat the non-linearity, we make some further restriction on the data.
+In this section we consider the problem \eqref{CH1}-\eqref{CH2} on a conic manifold $\mathbb{B}$.
+We show existence and regularity results for solutions by applying the theory of Section 2 to the Laplacian \eqref{DD}.
+In order to treat the non-linearity, we put some further restriction on the Mellin-Sobolev space data.
+Recall that $\lambda_{1}$ denotes the greatest non-zero eigenvalue of the boundary Laplacian $\Delta_{\mathfrak{h}(0)}$, i.e. the Laplacian induced on $\partial\mathcal{B}$ by the metric $\mathfrak{h}(0)$ from \eqref{metric}.
+Let $p,q\in(1,\infty)$ such that